 Line 1.
-If you checked "Yes" on this line, you must complete Part VI-A or VI-B and include the additional information discussed under those Parts; otherwise, the return may be considered incomplete.
+If the organization answered "Yes" on this line, it must complete Part VI-A or VI-B and include the additional information discussed under those Parts; otherwise, the return may be considered incomplete.

 Enter the total expenses paid or incurred in connection with the lobbying activities described on line 1.
-The amount of expenses you enter must equal the amounts on line 38, Part VI-A, or line i, Part VI-B. If columns (a) and (b) of line 38 are both completed, enter both amounts separately on line 1.
+The amount of expenses the organization enters must equal the amounts on line 38, Part VI-A, or line i, Part VI-B.